zearp/Nucintosh/README.md

 ## ThunderBolt
 Should work as long as ThunderBolt security is set to legacy mode.
 Thanks to [crp724](https://github.com/zearp/Nucintosh/issues/3) for confirming.
 He also confirmed eGPU works in his Mantiz TB3 enclosure.
 I assume that if eGPU works then all other ThunderBolt stuff works as well.

+In order for ThunderBolt hotplugging to work you will need to modify the firmware.
+I will add instructions here once I've tesed this procedure a few times.
+Till then hotplugging may not work for all devices.
+One caveat of modifying the firmware is that hotplugging in Windows will be broken.
+This might be fixed by (force) installing Apple's own drivers.
+Those can be found inside Boot Camp driver packages.
+I'm not sure wich Apple machine has the same ThunderBolt interface though.
+Needs more investigation.

 ## Intel bluetooth and wifi
 + Wifi works and can be managed using native tools, speeds are still slow but connections are stable
 + Bluetooth works for HID devices such as mouse, keyboard and audio stuff but connections are flaky.
 It may also not wake up from sleep properly